gwax/www-gwax/posts/2004/07/the-tripyramids-south-middle-and-north.rst

 the other hikers we encountered strongly encouraged us not to take the northern slide down as it was, reputedly, much worse than the southern;
 it was recommended that we take the Scaur Ridge Trail down.
-Eventually we made it past the southern slide and the trail levelled out once more.
+Eventually we made it past the southern slide and the trail leveled out once more.
 The moderately graded dirt path had started to become a little boring before the slide, but to see similar afterwards was a very pleasant respite.
 There were some decent views from the southern peak but we